m4ld3r/NickMalder073/README.md

 About Me:
 </h3>

-- I am beginner in .Net & C++ developer from Russia
+- I am beginner in .Net & C++ developer from Krasnodar, Russia.
+Now try in Rust

 - :telescope: I’m studing in KubSU University on Faculty of Mathematics and learning Asp.Net Core, also I'm writing my telegram-bot and developing my mail server